Michal Miloslav Hodža: Early years

-During the revolution of 1848–49
+During the revolution of 1848–1849

 During the revolutionary period of 1848–1849, Hodža had participated with great merit in the meeting of patriots (10–12 May 1848) and organization thereof in Liptovský Mikuláš.
 During the meeting, and in the presence of Štúr and Hurban, all 14 articles of Demands of the Slovak Nation (Žiadosti slovenského národa), which contained proposals to solve the status of Slovak nation within the scope of Hungary, were approved of.
 After the proclamation of martial law, a direct response to the Demands, Hodža decided to leave for Prague in order to avoid the police prosecution as his position as a leader within the revolution made him a prime target.
 While in Prague, Hodža actively participated in the negotiations at the Slavic Congress and in the summer preparations of the Slovak armed uprising.
 He became a member of the first Slovak National Council and also became an active participant of the Slovak volunteer armed uprisings in the years 1848–1849.
 This involved the joining of the Austrian Emperor's troops though he did not agree with the policy of solving issues by means of an armed conflict.
 The armed approach was markedly more favored by both Štúr and Hurban.

-Later
+Later life

 After the defeat of the Hungarian rebellion he returned to Liptovský Mikuláš and in the years 1849–1850 was a notary public of the Liptó County.
 He refused to support Hungarian side, which led to his decision to leave the office and proceed with the new actions in the national-revivalist campaign in the ecclesiastic, social and cultural field.
 This led to new conflicts and even to physical violence that Hodža had to face himself.
 In the years 1863–1867 he was one of the founding member and a committee member of Matica slovenská.
 In 1866 became vicar of the evangelical church in Martin.
 However, due to his participation in the so-called 'patent' wars, which was the Emperor's regulation on the arrangement of Church matters, he was suspended and forced to leave his parsonage.
-From 1867 until his death he remained in exile in Silesian town Cieszyn (then within the so-called Cisleithanian part of the Austro-Hungarian Empire, i.e. although still in one monarchy but away from Hungarian authorities), where he was dedicated only to his literary work.
-At the beginning of 1870 he fell ill and died shortly thereafter.
+From 1867 until his death he remained in exile in Silesian town Cieszyn (then within the so-called Cisleithanian part of the Austria-Hungary, i.e. although still in one monarchy but away from Hungarian authorities), where he was dedicated only to his literary work.
+At the beginning of 1870 he fell ill.
+He died in Cieszyn on 26 March 1870.
 He was buried in Cieszyn, but in 1922 his remains were moved to Liptovský Mikuláš.